 Lack of structure killed my productivity.
 I would wake up later if I hadn’t slept as well, would have a much slower start to the day and take far more daydream breaks than I would in an office environment.
 On the other side of that, I would sometimes overwork or pick up my laptop to work on a few bits when I really should have been winding down for the night.

-Although naturally an introvert, lack of social interaction has lead to poorer mental health and not as much mental energy.
-I hadn’t quite realised how important it was before I worked from home.
+Although naturally an introvert, lack of social interaction has led to poorer mental health and not as much mental energy.
+I hadn’t quite realized how important it was before I worked from home.
 I now make sure to keep in the loop with people and often work in coffee shops to get the interaction.”

 “Since my family and friends know my schedule and location are flexible, everybody is urging me to visit them.
 While I sometimes do this, it isn’t feasible to take every trip.”

 Hannah Kowalczyk-Harper transitioned into remote work by working part-time at an in-person job and having the rest of her career be freelance.